 Allow site administrators to create Connection Profiles that can be distributed with LDAPviewer requiring the casual user to simply select a site-specific named Connection Profile(s) and (optionally) enter any required credentials.

-Allow site administrators to define create the base DB in the Connection Profile such that minimal access permissions are required for selected user group or individual users.
+Allow site administrators to define the base DN in the Connection Profile such that minimal access permissions are required for selected user group or individual users.
 LDAPviewer cannot, and therefore will not, attempt to access below the base DN.

 Connection Profiles may be optionally configured to display concurrent access to the RootDSE including any necessary credential information.